feathersjs-ecosystem/authentication/docs/spec.md

     - the entity it is associated with still exists
     - the token hasn't been revoked

-- `Refresh Token (JWT)` - A semi-secret JWT that can be used to request a new access token.
+- `Refresh Token (JWT)` - A semi-secret, one time use, JWT that can be used to request a new access token.
 It is sent by the client in:
     - the message body on a Socket `authenticate` event; or
     - a HTTP request in the `POST` body to `/authentication`.